6 Essential Criteria For Telehealth Video Streaming

 Having a live video feed that can perform under all network conditions is important for telehealth.
 Patients and therapists may join calls from rural communities, and others may not have the latest flagship phone or fast LTE network to handle high-resolution video.
 Therefore, Virtual Physical Therapists needed a video connection that would still be accessible to patients and doctors no matter where they live, or what devices they use.
 Read more.

 Can I scale as my telehealth network grows?

 Virtual Physical Therapists had scalability in mind long before they launched their application.
-Scaling their video streaming platform to reach millions of Americans across all 52 states meant choosing a flexible SDK that could enable them to grow.
-Virtual Physical Therapist chose IceLink to meet their immediate needs, but when they’re ready to scale, LiveSwitch would be there for them, with competitive pricing and capabilities that can unlock new business models for practicing physical therapy in the future.
-Built with similar APIs, their development team would be familiar with the codebase enabling them to deploy the next generation of their platform quickly and easily.
+Scaling their video streaming platform to reach millions of Americans across all 52 states meant choosing a flexible SDK that encouraged growth.
+Virtual Physical Therapist chose IceLink to meet their immediate needs, but when they’re ready to scale, LiveSwitch would be there for them, with competitive capabilities that can unlock new business models for practicing physical therapy.
+Built with similar APIs, their development team would be familiar with the codebase, enabling them to deploy the next generation of their platform seamlessly.